 Among the fascinating aspects of this installation was Fernandez’s use of natural materials: clay, fire, charcoal, and paper.
 From a distance the huge glazed ceramic panel looked like a landscape painting.
 It was only when you looked closely at the ‘painting’ that a viewer could see that “Fire (America)” was made from thousands of glazed ceramic pieces.
 There was nothing to indicate the cause of the fire although the landscape could suggest that of the American West.
 The fire could also be a reference to the slash-and-burn technique used routinely centuries ago by Native Americans for farming and which essentially shaped their environment and designed the American landscape.

 She has had more than 30 solo exhibitions worldwide including galleries, universities, and museums.
-Some of these include the Kyoto University of Art & Design, Massachusetts MOCA, MOCA North Miami, Modern Art Museum of Fort Worth, MOCA Cleveland, Miami Art Museum, and Centro de Arte Contemporaneo de Malaga.
+Some of these include the Kyoto University of Art & Design, Massachusetts Museum of Contemporary Art, Museum of Contemporary Art North Miami, Modern Art Museum of Fort Worth, Museum of Contemporary Art Cleveland, Miami Art Museum, Miami’s Perez Art Museum, Philadelphia Museum of Art, and Centro de Arte Contemporaneo de Malaga.